 Graduates receive lifetime access to post-grad support including regularly updated curriculum and career services.
-Launch Academy Boston is looking for highly motivated and naturally curious students driven to create things that help other people.
+Launch Academy is looking for highly motivated and naturally curious students driven to create things that help other people.

 Recent Launch Academy News

 - How to Get Work Experience Before You Graduate from Coding Bootcamp

 - August 2016 Coding Bootcamp News Roundup + Podcast